tra38/Science-Fiction-Calendar/README.md

 # Science-Fiction-Calendar
-Will generate information about a planet's calendar system based on data about the planet's astronomical data.
+Will generate information about a planet's calendar system based on astronomical data.

 Can also be used for fantasy settings as well.